What is IPv6, and why should business owners care about becoming IPv6 Ready?

 Learning IPV6 takes time and effort.
-People who are experts in IPv4 are in some ways less able to learn IPv6 as there is always the comparison with IPv4 which they know so well.
-Many IT people acquire their skills in home labs, but as IPv6 is not available to most homes, this is restricting the ability to learn in a non-business critical environment.
+People who are experts in IPv4 are in some ways less able to learn IPv6 as there is always a comparison with IPv4, which they know so well.
+Many IT people acquire their skills in home labs, but as IPv6 is not available to most homes, this restricts the ability to learn in a non-business-critical environment.

-Many manufacturers have been selling their products as IPv6 ready for years, but because of lack of uptake, skilled engineers and changes to the standards not all of these products are as stable as their IPv4 versions.
+Many manufacturers have been selling their products as IPv6-ready for years, but because of a lack of uptake, skilled engineers and changes to the standards, not all of these products are as stable as their IPv4 versions.
 When buying equipment, making the right choice is essential and has to consider manufacturer support and functionality before cost.

 What are the benefits?

-Virtually unlimited IPv6 addresses which give true future-proofing.
+Virtually unlimited IPv6 addresses give true future-proofing.
 Unlike IPv4, IPv6 was designed from the ground up to include encryption, so it is more secure.
 New technologies allow better remote user access, which is also safe.
-Making webservers IPv6 compatible might become a benefit to SEO as Google is already tracking which sites are IPv6 compatible
+Making web servers IPv6 compatible might benefit SEO as Google is already tracking which sites are IPv6 compatible.

 Some equipment is not IPv6 compatible.
 Examples are older equipment or low-cost domestic equipment and some devices like Digital Video Recorders from manufacturers where networking is not their primary focus.
 Non-IPv6 Ready hardware is not a show stopper as modern networking devices are dual-stack, so will work with both technologies if configured correctly.